Episode 24 | 21 Mins

 7 -Obtain Proper Licenses (if necessary)

-Years ago when I owned my own tax preparation company, I had to go to court on a code violation.
+Years ago when I owned my own tax preparation company, I had to go to court on a code violation (it was my neighbor’s fault – insert eyeroll emoji).
 While I was there, several people were brought before the judge for operating without a business license.
 Their fine was $1,000!
 Obtaining (and keeping current) the proper licensing and permits for your business is important so that you don’t have to pay any hefty fines or be forced to close your doors.
 Contact your city or county government to determine what, if any, licenses and permits you’ll need to operate your business.

 8 – Consider Accounting Systems